jowonju/LeetCode/README.md

     return slowRunner;
   }
 ```
-The fast pointer stops where behind the nullptr then the slow's position be the middle of the node because it is a single linked list and the pointers jump twice.
+The fast pointer stops where behind the nullptr then the slow's position be the middle of the node because it is a single linked list and the pointer jump twice.
 I thought the fast-slow method is good when I distinguish the thing is a cycle or not but I realize this method is also good for distinguishing the middle.